ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 If a candidate interests me,
 I will proactively look out for their profile on GitHub to see what kind of code they've put out there.
-One well-maintained codebase is a positive;
+One well-maintained codebase is a positive sign;
 not having one is **not** a negative, as I understand not everybody has the privilege of time to maintain a codebase.